CCOSTAN/Home-AssistantConfig/README.md

 * [Aeon Labs AEDSB09104ZWUS Aeotec Z-Wave Smart Energy Monitor Meter](http://amzn.to/2l5wEDo) to measure energy usage in the home.
 * [SleepNumber Bed i8](http://amzn.to/2kxdXXI) - Has SleepIQ to track occupancy and sleep habits.
 Tied into HA.

+Lots of my gear comes from [BetaBound](https://goo.gl/0vxT8A) for Beta Testing and reviews.

 **Automations:**
 * Voice Notifications via the [AMPs](http://amzn.to/2j18dlT) connected to ChromeCast Audios.
 Accomplished via the [~~Google~~ Amazon Polly TTS](https://home-assistant.io/components/tts/) component.
 * Ability to ask Alexa to repeat the last Voice notification - 'Alexa, Turn on Last message'.
 * Guest mode to disable certain interior automations.
 Trigger via Alexa & IFTTT.
 * IFTTT Notifications for Offline Devices, BadLogins, HA Startups, new HA versions and [External IP changes](https://community.home-assistant.io/t/detect-if-ip-changes/6830) for DSN.
-* Monitor the reflection rates of Garadget and notify when they being to drop too low when closed (indicating a shift in the controller)
+* Monitor the reflection rates of [Garadget](http://amzn.to/2jQLpVQ) and notify when they being to drop too low when closed (indicating a shift in the controller)
 * Notifications when the garage door is left open at night or when we leave the house.
-* (IFTTT) Logging entries in Logbooks for Rachio, Doorbell
+* (IFTTT) Logging entries in Logbooks for [Rachio Sprinkler system](http://amzn.to/2eoPKBW), and [SkyBell HD](http://amzn.to/2dcexIB).
 * Auto Heal ZWave at 2:30am
 * Using [Etekcity Outlets](http://amzn.to/2efNoBP) to control accent lighting above kitchen cabinets and room cutouts.
 * Turn on Hallway light for no more than 20 minutes when Pantry door is opened.
 * Turn on TV Time Lights (dim and color) at Sunset (if home and TV is on)
-* Turn on Upstairs light if Nest detects people and it's nighttime.
+* Turn on Upstairs light if [Nest Thermostats](http://amzn.to/2eAhB1k) detects people and it's nighttime.
-* Turn off lights when Nest detects we are away.
+* Turn off lights when [Nest Thermostats](http://amzn.to/2eAhB1k) detects we are away.
 (Upstairs and Downstairs)
-* Turn on some lights abd switches when we get home
+* Turn on some lights and switches when we get home
 * Turn on some outdoor Lights at Sunset or if it gets darkish in the house, Turn off 4 hours before sunrise.
 Turn off interior lights when we go to sleep.
 * Turn on lights during school days for a morning routine for the kids and wife.
 Has No School overide boolean in GUI.
 * Rainy days trigger extra light inside the house.
 * Detects when lights are turned on and adjusts them to correct brightness based on time of day.
 * Leverage Alexa, IFTTT and Elekcity outlet to control Printer On/Off via Voice.
 Turns off automatically after 20 minutes.
-* Turn on AMPs when Chromecast reports 'Playing'.
+* Turn on [AMPs](http://amzn.to/2j18dlT) when Chromecast reports 'Playing'.
 Turn them off when we are done streaming music.
 * (IFTTT) Blink ALL lights at 9:30 to remind me to take medicine. (also Alexa Alert)
 * (IFTTT) Blink Office lights 15 minutes before ANY meeting on my calendar (using IFTTT)
-* (IFTTT) Stop watering grass via Rachio if winds are greater than 20 MPH.
+* (IFTTT) Stop watering grass via [Rachio Sprinkler system](http://amzn.to/2eoPKBW) if winds are greater than 20 MPH.
+* (IFTTT) Add a 1 day rain delay to [Rachio Sprinkler system](http://amzn.to/2eoPKBW) if it is going to rain tomorrow.
 * (IFTTT) Blink ALL lights if Winds get to 70MPH - Hurricance warning.
 * (IFTTT) Trigger Good Night routine when I step on the [Withings](http://amzn.to/2kr78nW) scale after 10pm.
 * Sets up the front lights in the house with preset colors depending on the ~~month~~ day!.
-* On motion from Doorbell (IFTTT) Turn front lights to Bright White lights for 10 minutes and then back to original colors.
+* On motion from [SkyBell HD Doorbell](http://amzn.to/2dcexIB) (IFTTT) Turn front lights to Bright White lights for 10 minutes and then back to original colors.
 * When someone rings the Doorbell (IFTTT), the backyard and Bathroom lights Flash - Since we might not hear the doorbell.
 * Watch and alert on Home Assistant's Disk usage.
-Get alerts before Pi runs out of space.
+Get alerts before Pi runs out of space on the [SD Card](http://amzn.to/2kNttio).

 **Time Based Automation TimeLine**
 ```